ArduPilot/ardupilot/libraries/AP_Scripting/applets/plane_precland.md

 If the PLND_OPTIONS bit for a moving target is enabled then the vehicle will be set to track the estimated target velocity during descent

+## Precision QLoiter

+To enable precision position hold in QLOITER you will need to use auxiliary function 39 (PRECISION_LOITER) on an R/C switch or via GCS auxiliary switch buttons.
+When enabled the vehicle will position itself above the landing target.
+Height control is under user control.